A Decade of Leostream

 We also added support for additional high-performance display protocols.
-In addition to the support we already had for Teradici PCoIP and HP RGS, Connection Broker 8.x introduced new partners such as Mechdyne and their TGX protocol, and NICE with DCV.
+In addition to the support we already had for Teradici PCoIP and HP RGS, Connection Broker 8.x introduced to new partners such as Mechdyne and their TGX protocol, and NICE with DCV.
 With the number of supported display protocols at 13, in order to make the Protocol Plan form less intimidating, we collapsed sections that weren’t in use, but the form still displayed the full breadth of our protocol support.

 Connection Broker 8.2 hammered out the edge cases of nearly every VDI workflow you could possibly want, persistent, non-persistent, pooled, dedicated, and everything in between.
 Our policy logic and session management became second to none.
 That said, we still had a problem.

 Throughout 8.2, we made slight usability enhancements like the change to the Protocol Plan page to try and make our product easier to understand and use.
 The feedback overwhelming stated that we weren’t succeeding.
 After eight years of building the most robust, scalable, feature-rich, and platform-agnostic connection broker on the market, we were just too hard to use.

 Thankfully, in the summer of 2017, we had the time and resources to tackle our usability issues head on.

 2018 Connection Broker 9.0